Feature

 Here's the part of "leaky gut" that has the strongest metabolic science behind it, and it's worth understanding precisely because the marketing distorts it.

-When the gut barrier weakens, fragments of bacteria — particularly **lipopolysaccharide (LPS)**, a component of the outer membrane of gram-negative bacteria — can cross into the bloodstream.
+When the gut barrier weakens, fragments of bacteria — particularly lipopolysaccharide (LPS), a component of the outer membrane of gram-negative bacteria — can cross into the bloodstream.
 Even small, chronic elevations in circulating LPS trigger low-grade immune activation.
-In landmark mouse work, raising blood LPS to these "metabolic endotoxemia" levels was enough to *initiate* features of obesity and insulin resistance — weight gain, inflammation, and impaired glucose handling — independent of overeating 3.
+In landmark mouse work, raising blood LPS to these "metabolic endotoxemia" levels was enough to initiate features of obesity and insulin resistance — weight gain, inflammation, and impaired glucose handling — independent of overeating 3.
 A follow-up showed that a high-fat diet shifts the gut microbiota and raises endotoxemia, and that changing the microbiota changed the inflammation 4.
 This is the legitimate scientific kernel inside "leaky gut and metabolism": a plausible, mechanistically detailed pathway connecting barrier function, the microbiome, inflammation, and insulin resistance.
+The same LPS traffic has a clear organ target: because gut blood drains straight to the liver, endotoxemia is a central thread in the gut microbiome and fatty liver (MASLD) story.

 But three honesty checks belong right here:

-- **Most of the causal data is in mice.** The endotoxemia-causes-metabolic-disease chain is demonstrated cleanly in rodents.
-In humans, elevated LPS and markers of permeability are *associated* with obesity and type 2 diabetes, but untangling cause from consequence is much harder — metabolic disease can drive barrier changes as easily as the reverse 5. - **The "post-meal endotoxin spike" is overstated.** A popular claim is that a single fatty or sugary meal floods you with gut endotoxin.
-Controlled human feeding work found that endotoxin may *not* be the major driver of postprandial inflammation after a typical meal — the inflammatory response has other, larger sources 6.
-The effect is real but smaller and more conditional than the headlines. - **It's a contributor, not the master switch.** Barrier dysfunction is one node in the gut-and-metabolism network, alongside energy harvest and short-chain-fatty-acid signaling — not the single cause of weight gain.
-We map the whole network, with the same caution, in the gut–metabolism connection.
+- The "post-meal endotoxin spike" is overstated.
+A popular claim is that a single fatty or sugary meal floods you with gut endotoxin.
+Controlled human feeding work found that endotoxin may not be the major driver of postprandial inflammation after a typical meal — the inflammatory response has other, larger sources 6.
+The effect is real but smaller and more conditional than the headlines.

 Where the hype takes over